 He was awarded a prestigious UIPA scholarship to undertake his PhD at SPHCM.
 His PhD topic was 'A mixed-methods study of sex work and the HIV prevention environment for female sex workers in Bangladesh'.
 Earlier, Dr Huda did a Bachelor of Social Sciences (by research) and Master of Social Sciences in Sociology (by research on HIV prevention) from the University of Dhaka, Bangladesh and earned first-class (fourth position in order of merit) and 3.80/4 out of 225 students, respectively.
 Due to his excellent academic results, the University of Dhaka awarded him the ‘SM Hall Scholarship’.

 My Research Supervision

 Dr Huda has been working as a full-time lecturer in Health Sociology and sessional academic in Public Health-related courses at various institutions in Australia (UNSW, WSU, USYD, SCEI, and ACU) and Bangladesh (GUB and IUB) for nearly six years.
-Currently, he is working as a sessional lecturer or academic at three institutions, such as UNSW, WSU, and SCEI.
-In these academic roles, he became involved in activities such as lecturing, tutoring, conducting practical classes on marking assignments, student consultations and other administrative tasks on-campus, online or a combination of both.
-He is also a Guest Lecturer in Communicable Disease Control at UNSW.
+He became involved in activities such as lecturing, tutoring, conducting practical classes on marking assignments, student consultations and other administrative tasks on-campus, online or a combination of both.